Skip to content ↓

 I have been a governor since 2006, and as a retired Structural Engineer I have found my natural role for the last 12 years as chair of the Premises Committee, looking after repairs and improvements to the buildings and grounds.
 Working with the school management on many exciting projects, and with the very generous support of FOTS it has been a very rewarding role for me.
 I feel I’ve been able to give something back to the school for the wonderful start in life provided to our children.

-Debbie Pattinson, Parent Governor
+Debbie Pattinson, Co-Vice Chair

 In London I worked for many years in TV, then in sales and marketing and finally as an executive for a global children’s channel that focused on development and learning.
 I’m now fortunate to be able to use the skills I developed working for a local small business focused on the arts.